-Virginia Beach is hands down home to one of the top boardwalks in the country.
+Virginia Beach is home to one of the top boardwalks in the country.
 Not only is the boardwalk clean and well-maintained, it’s also lit up at night for enhanced safety.
 The highlight is a 3 mile long walking and biking path, each conveniently separated for less congestion.
 The flat route is an absolute breeze, especially with gorgeous coastal views the entire journey.
 As you stroll or bike along, you will pass several unique attractions including a giant bronze statue of Neptune.

 The course is very flat and scenic with never ending views of the water.
-There is always something to watch, whether it be a volleyball games in action, surfers attempting to catch the perfect wave, or simply tourists and locals enjoying some fun in the sun.
+There is always something to watch, whether it be a volleyball games in action, surfers attempting to catch the perfect wave, or simply tourists and locals enjoying some fun-in-the-sun.

 A few sights of interest include the Pier at Pacific Beach, the historic Belmont Amusement Park, and waterfront restaurants & bars.

 Ocean City’s historic wooden boardwalk is often rated amongst the best in the country.
 The 2.5 mile length is perfect for long strolls or leisurely bike rides.
 The beautiful coastal views run the entire length.
-Numerous attractions along the route include the Ocean City Life-Saving Station Museum, historic Trimper’s Carousel (built in 1912), carnival games, and the Jolly Roger pier amusement park.
+Tourist attractions along the route include the Ocean City Life-Saving Station Museum, historic Trimper’s Carousel (built in 1912), carnival games, and the Jolly Roger pier amusement park.

-During the summer months, be on the lookout for live entertainment & events such as firework displays, movies on the beach, concerts, and more.
+During the summer months, be on the lookout for live entertainment & events such as firework displays, movies on the beach, and concerts.
 There is always something to do whether you are looking to watch a unique street performance or enjoy a summer treat while taking in amazing views of the Atlantic coast.

 Dozens of hotels are located directly on the boardwalk, most moderately priced.